A Different Kind of Hero

-In two deployments in Iraq and Afghanistan, he saved lives in battle and paid a cost: canine PTSD.
-His career was over until one soldier took up the cause.
+In Iraq and Afghanistan, this canine hero saved lives in battle and paid a cost: PTSD.

 As a behavioral health therapist at Fort Bragg, I deal with trauma.
 I see what war can do to human beings.
 PTSD.
 Traumatic brain injuries.
 Issues of trust and rebuilding relationships.